gorostuck/cli-games/README.md

 # shitty-cli-games
-A bunch of games with questionable quality and effort put on them.
+A bunch of games with questionable quality and effort put into them.

+- SQRTCALC: Approximate the square root of a number.